kiranmaimalluvalasa/Data-Science/AWS AI.md

 Combine everything and retrain the model as if it were supervised learning.

 This approach is practical when labeled data is expensive or scarce but unlabeled data is abundant.
+ ## Reinforcement Learning (RL) – Executive Summary
+#### 🧩 Basic Concept
+Reinforcement Learning is a type of machine learning where an agent learns to make decisions by interacting with an environment to maximize cumulative reward over time.

+###🎯 Key Terminology
+Term	Meaning
+Agent	The learner or decision-maker (e.g., robot in a maze).
+Environment	Everything the agent interacts with (e.g., the maze).
+Action	What the agent can do (e.g., move up/down/left/right).
+State	The current situation the agent is in (e.g., its location).
+Reward	Feedback from the environment (e.g., +100 for exit, -10 for wall).
+Policy	The strategy the agent uses to decide which action to take.
+Transition	Moving from one state to another based on an action.
+Cumulative Reward	Total points accumulated over time — what the agent tries to maximize.

+### 🔁 The Learning Loop
+Observe current state.

+Choose an action (based on current policy).

+Perform the action → environment transitions to new state.

+Receive a reward.

+Update policy based on experience.

+Repeat (many times) → agent improves over time.

+### 🎮 Simple Example (Maze)
+Move to a valid tile: -1 reward

+Hit a wall: -10 reward

+Find the exit: +100 reward

+Goal: Learn to get to the exit efficiently (shortest path with least penalties).

+### 📈 Real-World Applications
+🕹️ Games: AI playing Go, Chess, or video games.

+🤖 Robotics: Navigation and object manipulation.

+💰 Finance: Optimizing trading strategies.

+🚑 Healthcare: Personalized treatment planning.

+🚗 Self-Driving Cars: Route planning and decision-making.